neocpp89/simple-raytracer/README.md

     simple-raytracer demo.bmp 3200 2400

 will create a 3200x2400 pixel file called `demo.bmp`.
-You can change the filename, and the vertical and horizontal widths.
+You can change the filename, and the vertical and horizontal dimensions.
-The aspect ratio of the demo screen is 4:3, so picking other aspect ratios will cause the scene to look skewed when viewing the bitmap.
+The aspect ratio of the demo screen is 4:3, so picking other aspect ratios will cause the scene to look skewed when viewing the bitmap unless the pixels are not square.